 Morning sickness doesn't necessarily strike in the morning.
 While vomiting is at its worst for many women between 9 am and noon, it can continue through the day, or may even appear on a completely different schedule.
 Vomiting is more likely after meals.

 This is essentially a problem of early pregnancy.
 A few women begin vomiting within days of conception, but typically morning sickness starts about six weeks after the end of the last menstruation.
 Actual vomiting is often preceded by nausea lasting a week or two.

 About 80% of sufferers will feel better by Week 12 of the pregnancy, and most will stop vomiting by the end of Week 16.
 Occasionally, some nausea returns just before delivery.
 Like morning sickness itself, this is in no way a dangerous or bad sign.
 A very few women have morning sickness throughout pregnancy – again, this is unfortunate but not dangerous.

 Hyperemesis gravidarum is essentially morning sickness so severe that it affects the mother's nutrition and, therefore, the baby's health.
-It can also lead to liver or kidney damage.
+It usually leads to dehydration and can also lead to liver or kidney damage.
 Fortunately, most pregnant women are closely monitored by their doctors, and these complications are almost always caught early on.